v6d-io/v6d/modules/graph/grin/docs/README.md

 serveral partitions, GRIN refers one of them as the master vertex while others as mirrors.
 This is primarily for data aggregation purpose to share a common centural node for every one.
 - While in edgecut partition, the concept becomes inner & outer vertices.
 GRIN uses master & mirror vertices to represent inner & outer vertices respectively to unify these concepts.

-### Local Complete
-- The concept of local complete is with repect to whether a graph component adhere to a vertex or an edge is locally complete within the partition.
-- Take vertex and properties as example.
-GRIN considers the vertex is "property local complete" if it can get all the properties of the vertex locally in the partition.
-- There are concepts like "edge property local complete", "vertex neighbor local complete" and so on.
-- GRIN does NOT assume any local complete on master vertices.
-Since in some extremely cases, master vertices may NOT contain all the data or properties locally.
-- GRIN currently provides vertex-level/edge-level local complete judgement APIs, while the introduction of type-level judgement APIs is open for discussion.

 ### Natural ID Trait
 - Concepts represent the schema of the graph, such as vertex type and properties bound to a certain edge type, are usually numbered naturally from `0` to its `num - 1` in many storage engines.
 To facilitate further optimizations